A number of corporate organizations transition from traditional classroom training to microlearning every day, and for good reason.

 2. Design And Development

-After a proper needs analysis, there comes the design and development part.
+After a proper training needs analysis, there comes the instructional design and development part.
 When it comes to designing and developing microlearning, there are 4 things that every designer needs to keep in mind.

 - Microlearning learning modules NEED to be mobile-accessible.
 It defeats their point if they’re not, as they’re created for ultimate flexibility of place and time.